Reference by Mail

 A Service for Library Users Who Are Incarcerated

 Sacramento Public Library Reference by Mail Service staff are happy to answer your reference questions.
-In order to offer you the best service possible, we ask that you follow these Rules and Guidelines.
+In order to offer you the best service possible, we ask that you follow Rules and Guidelines below.

 Sacramento Public Library

 828 I Street, Sacramento CA 95814